arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureAD/HOL.md

 <a name="Ex1Task3" />
 #### Task 3 - Exploring the generated MVC project ####

-In this task you will explore the code generated by Visual Studio to enable Single Sign-on with Windows Azure Active Directory.
+In this task you will explore the code generated by Visual Studio to enable Single Sign-on with Microsoft Azure Active Directory.
 You will start by running the solution as is and access the application with the account you created in **Task 1**.
-Then you will go to the Windows Azure Management Portal to check that the application was created and go through the most relevant configuration settings in the application.
+Then you will go to the Microsoft Azure Management Portal to check that the application was created and go through the most relevant configuration settings in the application.
 Finally, you will go through all the code and configuration involved in enabling Single Sign-On.

 1. Go to **Solution Explorer** and explore the generated project.
 Notice that the solution has the common MVC structure with some configurations already in place.